annamonkman/sei-project-four/README.md

 ## <a name="future"></a>Future Improvements
 - More visual descriptors, ie. when you add an item to the wishlist it is clear in the UI that the item was been added.
+- Errors on the register and login forms.
+- Ability for a loggin-in user to upload items of clothing to rent.
+This would be in a form with a PUT request.

 ## <a name="learning"></a>Key Learning
 - Read through documentation thoroughly.
+- Improve my problem solving abilities.